UBC-MDS/global_warming_effects_on_ice_thickness/README.md

 install.packages(c("tidyverse", "dplyr", "datateachr", "infer", "ggplot2", "purrr", "knitr", "docopt", "svglite"))
 ```

-Once dependencies are installed, run the following commands at the command line from the root directory of this project:
+Once dependencies are installed, run the following command at the command line from the root directory of this project:

 ```shell
 make all